arturaz/AS3-Stacktracer/README.md

       "^assets/.+?\.as$"
     ]

-* *force* - precompile files even if we can't detect any change in them.
+* `force` - precompile files even if we can't detect any change in them.
-* *verbose* - show full messages instead of symbols.
+* `verbose` - show full messages instead of symbols.
-* *skipped* - array of regexps which files should not be preprocessed.
+* `skipped` - array of regexps which files should not be preprocessed.
 Windows dir separators are converted to unix, so always use / here.
 Java regexp modifier flags (i.e. "(?i)foo") can be used here.

-# Features missing/not supported
+# Features missing / not supported

 * No line numbers in stacktraces yet.
 This would be most welcome patch.
 * Cannot have comments between package/class/function declaration and body.